tmrpavan/high-level-design/introduction/What Is a System Design Interview.md

 ### Ask Why a system works?
 1. Learn popular systems like FB, Youtube.
 Whatsapp works.
 Ask questions about how it works.
-2. Learn why a particular component is used, for example why MongoDB instead of MtSQL.
+2. Learn why a particular component is used, for example why MongoDB instead of MySQL.
 3. Build the project and start from the scratch

 ### The right directions.